Cohen-Macaulay approximation in fibred categories: Introduction

 A central part of the classification problem is to prove the existence of objects with certain properties and to estimate `how many' such objects there are.
 A natural question is thus whether there is Cohen-Macaulay approximation for flat families of modules.
 In Theorem \ref{thm.flatCMapprox} we give a positive answer to this question.
 For a Cohen-Macaulay (CM) map \(h:S\ra T\) and an \(S\)-flat and finite \(T\)-module \(\mc{N}\) there are short exact sequences of \(S\)-flat and finite \(T\)-modules

 such that the fibres of these sequences give `absolute' approximations and hulls as in the two sequences \eqref{eq.MCMseq}.
 Note that \(T\) in general is \emph{not} a Cohen-Macaulay ring although the fibres of \(h\) are.
 We consider a category \(\modf\) of pairs \(\xi=(h:S\ra T,\mc{N})\) and subcategories \(\cat{MCM}\), \(\cat{FID}\) and \(\cat{D}\).
 They are fibred over the category \(\cat{CM}\) of CM maps and also fibred over the base category of noetherian rings.
-The approximation and the hull \eqref{eq.flatMCMseq} induces functors of certain quotient categories fibred in additive categories over \(\cat{CM}\)
+The approximation and the hull \eqref{eq.flatMCMseq} induce functors of certain quotient categories fibred in additive categories over \(\cat{CM}\)

 with analogous properties to the absolute case.
-If \(h:S\ra T\) is a \emph{local} CM map, there is an approximation result with minimal (and hence unique) choices of the two sequences in \eqref{eq.flatMCMseq}, see Corollary \ref{cor.locCMapprox} and \ref{cor.minapprox}.
+If \(h:S\ra T\) is a \emph{local} CM map, there is an approximation result with minimal (and hence unique) choices of the two sequences in \eqref{eq.flatMCMseq}; see Corollaries \ref{cor.locCMapprox} and \ref{cor.minapprox}.

-A major consequence of these results is that any numerical and additive upper semi-continuous invariant of MCM or FID modules by the minimal approximations and hulls induces upper semi-continuous invariants for all finite modules, see Theorem \ref{thm.semicont}.
+A major consequence of these results is that any numerical and additive upper semi-continuous invariant of MCM or FID modules by the minimal approximations and hulls induces upper semi-continuous invariants for all finite modules; see Theorem \ref{thm.semicont}.
 Examples of such invariants are given by the \(\omega_{A}\)-ranks in the minimal \emph{representing complex} \(D^{*}(N)\) which is an (infinite) extension to the right of the \(\cat{D}_{A}\)-complex in \eqref{eq.Dres}.

 Auslander's fundamental module \(E_{A}\) for a normal \(2\)-dimensional singularity \(\Spec A\) is given by the MCM approximation of the maximal ideal;